searsia/beautiful-jekyll/_posts/2016-11-05-first-post.md

 ---

 This is the first Searsia blog post, how exciting!
-We will use this blog to keep you posted about Searsia.
+We will use this blog to keep you posted on Searsia.